andymeneely/project-timber-wolf/scenarios/scenarios.md

 ### Setup

-* Events 1-20, 20a, 20b, 20c, 21.
+* Events: 1-9, _Watchtower Sweep_, 10-12, _Reinforcements_, 13-15, _Watchtower Sweep_, 16, _Panic!_, 17-20, 20a, 20b, 20c, 21.
-* Special Events: Place _Watchtower_ cards on top of Events 10 and 16, _Reinforcements_ on top of Event 12, and _Panic!_ on top of Event 17.
-* You may use any Character from the prior campaigns, as described in the prior chapter.
-Same rules for Skills.
+* You may use any Character from the prior campaigns who did not end up Busted.
+You may acquire new Amateur Skills for them if they are not available, or you may purchase new Pro Skills for $5k each.

 ### Planning Phase